GHSVS-de/plg_system_venoboxghsvs/README.md

 - New, installable ZIP is in `./dist` afterwards.
 - All packed files for this ZIP can be seen in `./package`. **But only if you disable deletion of this folder at the end of `build.js`**.

-### For Joomla update and changelog server
+### For Joomla update server
 - Create new release with new tag.
-- - See and copy and complete release description in `dist/release.txt`.
+- - See and copy and complete release description in `dist/release_no-changelog.txt`.
-- Extracts(!) of the update and changelog XML for update and changelog servers are in `./dist` as well.
+- Extracts(!) of the update XML for update servers are in `./dist` as well.
 Copy/paste and make necessary additions.